 Gardening offers the same benefits to all, whether you're tending an expanse of raised beds or watering a single flowerpot on a small apartment balcony.

 Gardening provides a variety of physical benefits, including:

 - Exercise: Digging, planting and weeding are moderate in intensity and low in impact, which makes gardening an ideal exercise for seniors and people with disabilities or chronic conditions that make more vigorous exercise difficult.

 - Vitamin D: Many of us feel sluggish and even a bit down after a winter spent indoors.
 Part of that may be due to a deficiency in vitamin D, which our bodies naturally synthesize after 10-20 minutes in the morning or late afternoon sun.
-Nordhaus recommends that gardeners put on sunscreen and a wide-brimmed hat if they’re going to be out any longer than that, or if they’re out in the sun at midday at all.
+Sunscreen and a wide-brimmed hat are a must if you're going to be out any longer than that, or if you're out in the sun at midday at all.

 - Fresh, healthy foods: This is a particularly enjoyable benefit, especially when you’ve planted your favorite fruits and vegetables!

 Feeling good has a mental and emotional component as well, which gardening can improve in various ways, including:

 - Slowing down: You can’t get your hands dirty in a garden if you are holding a smartphone.
 Gardening requires unplugging, slowing down and resuming a pace set by nature rather than technology.

 - Socializing: Working a plot at your local community garden is a great way to make friends and strengthen neighborhoods.
 Just be sure to maintain the recommended distance of at least 6 feet apart.